XML RSSGet our feed

 "For if God spared not the angels that sinned, but cast them down to hell..." - 2 Peter 2:4,

-It doesn't say how long those three events took, probably only a few hours but certainly less than a day, because of Jesus' promise to the dying thief in Luke 23:43 - "To day shalt thou be with me in paradise."
+It doesn't say how long those events took, probably only a few hours but certainly less than a day, because of Jesus' promise to the dying thief in Luke 23:43 - "To day shalt thou be with me in paradise."

 Some people believe that while he was in paradise, Jesus also preached the gospel to the Old Testament saints, those who were saved but had little knowledge of God's complete plan of redemption since they died before Jesus came to earth.
 They base this belief on 1 Peter 4:5-6.